nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ![BeforeDetail](images/DemoBeforeDetailCommand.png)

-* After the `detail 1` command is entered, the details of the first student in the List are displayed.
+* After the `detail 1` command is entered, the details of the first student in the list panel are displayed.

 ![AfterDetail](images/DemoAfterDetailCommand.png)